1994 San Marino Grand Prix: Post-race

 In the press conference following the race, Schumacher said "I can't feel satisfied, I can't feel happy" with his win following the events that had occurred during the race weekend.
-Two hours and 20 minutes after Schumacher crossed the finish line, at 6:40 pm local time, Dr. Maria Teresa Fiandri announced that Ayrton Senna had died.
-The official time of death was given, however, as 2:17 pm local time, meaning that Senna had been killed instantly.
+Two hours and twenty minutes after Schumacher crossed the finish line, at 18:40 local time, Dr. Maria Teresa Fiandri announced that Senna had died.
+The official time of death was given as 14:17 local time, meaning that he had been killed instantly.
 The autopsy recorded the cause of death as head injuries likely caused by an impact from a wheel and suspension.
 BBC Television commentator Murray Walker described it as "the blackest day for Grand Prix racing that I can remember".

 On 3 May, the FIA called a meeting at the request of the Italian Automobile Club to review the events of the weekend.
 Later on, the governing body announced new safety measures for the next round in Monaco which included the entry and exit of the pit lane to be controlled by a curve to force cars to run at a reduced speed, no team mechanic would be allowed onto the pit lane surface except for pit stops and a draw would be arranged to determine the order in which cars make pit stops and be limited to emergencies with cars not taking on new tyres or allowed to refuel.

 Senna was given a state funeral in São Paulo, Brazil on 5 May 1994.
 Approximately 500,000 people lined the streets to watch the coffin pass.
 Senna's arch-rival Alain Prost was among the pallbearers.
 The majority of the Formula One community attended Senna's funeral; however the president of the sport's governing body, the FIA, Max Mosley attended the funeral of Ratzenberger instead which took place on 7 May 1994 in Salzburg, Austria.
 Drivers Gerhard Berger and Johnny Herbert were present as well.
 Mosley said in a press conference ten years later, "I went to (Ratzenberger's) funeral because everyone went to Senna's.
 I thought it was important that somebody went to his."